gazebosim/docs/harmonic/ros2_overview.md

 Please follow the [Install Gazebo and ROS document](ros_installation) before starting this tutorial.
 A working installation of ROS 2 and Gazebo is required to go further.

-Important: Most of this functionality is only available in ROS 2 Rolling.
-We'll backport it to ROS 2 Jazzy soon.

 ## Composition